Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 \begin{proposition}[\cite{msw-p2me3-IJM83}] For every $d$-hypercube $Q_d$, $d\ge0$, there exists a convex-polyhedral surface~\Sur in~$\mathbb{R}^3$ with $\Gra(\Sur) \simeq Q_d$ and every polygon of~\Sur is a $(d+4)$-gon. \end{proposition}

 The main building block in their construction is a polyhedral surface whose adjacency graph is a $(p-4)$-hypercube.
 In fact, we observed that the adjacency graph of the polyhedron they finally construct is the Cartesian product of $Q_{p-4}$ and a cycle graph $C_n, n\geq 3$.
-For the first few steps of their inductive construction, see \Cref{fig:mcmullen}.
+For the first few steps of their inductive construction; see \Cref{fig:mcmullen}.

 Recall that the $d$-hypercube has $2^d$ vertices.
 The base case for $d=0$ is given by a single $4$-gon, namely by the unit square.
 What follows is a series of inductive steps.
 In every step, the value of $d$ increases by one and the number of polygons doubles.
 Before explaining the step, we state the invariants of the construction.
-After every step, all polygons have (almost) the same orthogonal projection into the xy-plane.
-Furthermore, this projection looks like the unit square in which we have replaced the upper right corner with a convex chain as shown in \Cref{fig:mcmullen2d}(a).
-The sides on the convex chain (with negative slopes) have already two incident polygons, the four other sides are currently incident to only one polygon.
-When projecting the polygons into the xy-plane only the convex chain edges differ.
+We label the corners of a polygon with $p_1,\ldots, p_k$.
+After every step, the orthogonal projection into the xy-plane looks like the unit square in which we have replaced the upper right corner with a convex chain as shown in \Cref{fig:mcmullen2d}(a).
+In particular $p_1$ is mapped to $(0,0)$, $p_2$ is mapped to $(0,1)$ and $p_k$ is mapped to $(1,0)$.
+For every polygon the sides $p_ip_{i+1}$ for $i\le 3 \le k-2$ (non-vertical, non-horizontal in the projection) will already have two incident polygons, the four other sides $p_1p_2,p_2p_3,p_{k-1}p_k,p_kp_1$ are currently incident to only one polygon.